Here's Our Rant About TimkenSteel Corporation (TMST)

 Sponsored

-The average price from analysts is $18.25, which is $0.87 above the current price.
-TMST currently public float of 37.73M and currently shorts hold a 13.09% ratio of that float.
-Today, the average trading volume of TMST was 710.27K shares.
+The average price from analysts is $20.60, which is -$0.85 below the current price.
+TMST currently public float of 37.73M and currently shorts hold a 13.52% ratio of that float.
+Today, the average trading volume of TMST was 757.17K shares.

 TMST’s Market Performance

-TMST stocks went down by -4.82% for the week, with a monthly jump of 4.67% and a quarterly performance of -10.23%, while its annual performance rate touched 95.19%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 4.62% for TimkenSteel Corporation.
-The simple moving average for the period of the last 20 days is 15.12% for TMST stocks with a simple moving average of 20.13% for the last 200 days.
+TMST stocks went up by 25.08% for the week, with a monthly jump of 36.14% and a quarterly performance of 33.38%, while its annual performance rate touched 106.71%.
+The volatility ratio for the week stands at 8.58% while the volatility levels for the past 30 days are set at 5.32% for TimkenSteel Corporation.
+The simple moving average for the period of the last 20 days is 22.41% for TMST stocks with a simple moving average of 31.55% for the last 200 days.

 Analysts’ Opinion of TMST